MeNsaaH/Tests-with-Python/README.md

 # Testing - The Python Way

-This repo contains files used in the presentation at [eHealth4Everyone](eHealth4Everyone.com)
+This repo contains several testing modules that are usable by python programmers

 ## Test frameworks used